AdamIlnicki24/AdamIlnicki24/README.md

 <br>

-Below, I’ve included screenshots of screens that a logged-in, non-banned Visitor user (the default experience after registration and login) will not see in the application.
-Click on any image to enlarge it.
+Below, I’ve included screenshots of screens that a logged-in, non-banned Visitor user (the default experience after registration and login) will not see in the application. <ins>Click on any image to enlarge it.</ins>

 ## Example view of a banned user: